 - $100 CHF Spa Services credit per person to be utilized during stay (not combinable, no cash value if not redeemed in full)

 - Early check-in / late check-out (subject to availability)

 10. Tschuggen Grand Hotel, Arosa, Switzerland

 The Grand Hotel Tschuggen is located in the small mountain town of Arosa, Graubünden in the East of Switzerland.
-It is a region which also includes the world renowned resorts of Davos and St. Moritz.
-When heading to the mountain resorts of Graubünden all trains lead to Chur (pronounced Kur) so this is a great way to arrive and there are always plenty of folks heading for connecting services carrying skis and snowboards.
+It is a region that also includes the world-renowned resorts of Davos and St. Moritz.
+When heading to the mountain resorts of Graubünden, all trains lead to Chur (pronounced Kur), so this is a great way to arrive, and there are always plenty of folks heading for connecting services carrying skis and snowboards.

-Within the hotel, every surface has some special finish, there’s a lot of Italian leather, even covering walls in places, and the standard of fixtures and fittings extends throughout the hotel with each floor having a colour theme.
+Within the hotel, every surface has some special finish.
+There’s a lot of Italian leather, even covering walls in places, and the standard of fixtures and fittings extends throughout the hotel, with each floor having a color theme.

 The hotel’s star attraction is, in fact, its wellness areas, one of the most impressive in Europe.
-The architects used white granite, Canadian maple, glass sails and connecting bridges to create a 4 story wellness area that blends in well with its stellar surroundings, so don’t just come here for ski, come here for the wellness too and you will not be disappointed.
+The architects used white granite, Canadian maple, glass sails, and connecting bridges to create a 4 story wellness area that blends in well with its stellar surroundings.
+Don’t just come here for ski, come here for the wellness too, and you will not be disappointed.

 Book a room at Tschuggen Grand Hotel via our luxury travel concierge and get brilliant extra benefits at no extra cost.

-You can read our more in depth reviews of these hotels here:
+You can read our full reviews of these hotels Below.

 It is now open!
 The first and brand new Four Seasons Ski Hotel in Europe.
 But what is it really like in this ultra-luxury chalet?
 Read More.